thevickypedia/Jarvis/README.md

 **Args for [car_controller](https://github.com/thevickypedia/Jarvis/blob/master/modules/car_controller.py)**
 - **car_pin** - Master PIN for the vehicle.
 </details>

+### Smart Devices
+A source file `smart_devices.yaml` can be used as a source for smart devices' IPs. `Jarvis` supports `MagicHome` lights and `LGWebOS` TVs.

+By using `smart_devices.yaml`, the `Netgear` module can be avoided at the cost of manually updating the source file in case of IP changes.

+> Note: Set a `SOURCE: True` flag in `smart_devices.yaml` otherwise the file will be removed in case of quick restarts.

 ### Automation Setup [Optional]
 Executes pre-defined tasks at pre-defined times without any user interaction.
 Uses an `automation.json` file as source.